Home / Libraries Operations Updates / UW Libraries Student Guide

 TEXTBOOKS AND OTHER COURSE MATERIALS

-• Online and physical materials (books and media) are available through the Libraries.
+• Online and physical course materials (textbooks and media) are available through the Libraries.

 • Many course textbooks that are on physical reserve are held in Odegaard Undergraduate Library.
 Reserve materials can be checked out for a limited amount of time, usually 2 or 4 hours.